 Well thing for sure, my trip this time has been screwed up big time and need to be rescheduled.
-There’s plenty of work need to be done and the last thing I need now is for a prolonged public protest and plenty of uncertainty.
+There’s plenty of work that needs to be done and the last thing I need now is for a prolonged public protest and plenty of uncertainty.

-Couple of days before my departure, I managed to get my watch fixed and change the “leather” strap to the original strap that I had ordered online.
-Finally it was comfortable wearing my chronograph.
+A couple of days before my departure, I managed to get my watch fixed and change the “leather” strap to the original strap that I had ordered online.
+Finally, it was comfortable wearing my chronograph.
 The flight from KL was good as usual and this time, I even had plenty of space to my side, thanks to the flight not being that too full (I opted for a seat at the back and managed to lose the crowd in the process).

 Getting prior notice of the expected traffic jam and road closures from the organisers and the police helps a lot too.
 And when it comes Monday, everything goes back to normal with hardly any evidence of the street protests on the weekend, other than on Facebook pages and blogs.
 For that alone, I guess we need to salute Malaysian street protestors.

-Bus service have been badly affected and in a country where people rely very much on public transportation to get from Point A to B, a lock down of a key road in the island has been very damaging.
+Bus service has been badly affected and in a country where people rely very much on public transportation to get from Point A to B, a lockdown of a key road on the island has been very damaging.
 Some temporary arrangements have been made but the bus services have yet to come back to a more normal level.

 According to the administration, top officials were still working from other locations because of safety concerns.
 Courier service for internal documents and office supplies remained suspended, off-site meetings were cancelled and disabled staffers were still unable to get to their workplaces.